mightytribble/SillyTavern-rag-context-injector/README.md

 The extension defines its own system prompt (so whatever you have set up in your chat completion preset is ignored).
 Here's an example:

 ```
 You are a context retrieval assistant.
 You MUST use your available tools to search for and retrieve information relevant to the query.
-Your job is to prepare information that will be used by another assistant to create a final response.
+Your job is to retrieve and collate information that will be used by another assistant to create a final response.
 ```

 ## Notes